RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

     - The planning controls were imposed.
     - Despite this, the sellers continued to perform the contract.
     - 32 months later, the sellers purported to terminate the contract, relying on the term.
-      - ‘The words or conduct ordinarily required to constitute an election must be unequivocal in the sense that it is consistent only with the exercise of one of the two sets of rights and inconsistent with the exercise of the other ...
+      - 'The words or conduct ordinarily required to constitute an election must be unequivocal in the sense that it is consistent only with the exercise of one of the two sets of rights and inconsistent with the exercise of the other ...
 For an election there need be no actual, subjective intention to elect ... an election is the effect which the law attributes to conduct justifiable only if such an election had been made
   - Tropical Traders Ltd v Goonan (1964) 111 CLR 41
     - Contract for the sale of land provided for payment of the price in instalments over 5 years.
     - Time was of the essence for payment of the balance on 6 January 1963.
     - 6 Jan: Purchaser failed to pay and asked for 3 more months.
-    - Seller: ‘The company will not take action under the contract until Monday, 14 January
+    - Seller: 'The company will not take action under the contract until Monday, 14 January
   - Tropical Traders Ltd v Goonan (1964) 111 CLR 41
-    - ‘The company will not take action under the contract until Monday, 14 January but this must be regarded as an act of grace on the part of the Company and without prejudice to and in no way varying the Company’s right to strict enforcement of the contract.’
+    - 'The company will not take action under the contract until Monday, 14 January but this must be regarded as an act of grace on the part of the Company and without prejudice to and in no way varying the Company's right to strict enforcement of the contract.'
   - Immer (No 145) Pty Ltd v Uniting Church in Australia Property Trust (NSW) (1993) 182 CLR 26
     - Sale of air rights subject to Council approval by 1 April 1989.
     - Approval not granted by 1 April: both parties in a position to terminate.